About us

 Natural Resource Specialist - NRCS

-I started working in the Watford City Field Office in March of 2023.
-What I really like about working here is that I get to help people establish meaningful conservation practices on their land.
-When I’m not in the office I like hunting, fishing and riding anything with an engine.
+Jason started working in the Watford City Field Office in March of 2023.
+He graduated from Clemson University with a bachelor's degree in Wildlife & Fisheries Biology.
+What he really enjoys about working here is getting to help people establish meaningful conservation practices on their land.
+When he's not in the office he likes to go hunting, fishing and working on

 Email Jason